 As with any medical procedure, there are a few risks associated with laser skin resurfacing.
 Most people experience common complications such as redness, itching, or burning sensations after the procedures.
 More rarely, some people may see slight changes in their skin pigment.
 These changes typically go away with time.
 There is a slight chance of scarring or infection, but these are extremely uncommon with appropriate aftercare.
 People with dark skin are more likely to experience these side effects.
 During your consultation, Dr. Hobgood helps you understand what side effects you can expect.

 Recovery varies after fractional laser skin resurfacing depending on the laser used and aggressiveness of the treatment.
 In general, recovery progresses as follows:

 - CO2 laser: After the procedure, the treatment area may be bandaged.
 If Dr. Hobgood bandages the area, it will be replaced in a few days.
 A week later, an ointment will be applied to the treatment area to prevent the unlikely formation of scarring.
-Most people return to work after 3 to 10 days depending on the condition of their skin before the procedure and how aggressively it is treated.
+Most people return to work within 3 to 10 days depending on the condition of their skin before the procedure and how aggressively it is treated.

 - Erbium laser: Immediately after treatment, the skin is typically pink and tender similar to that of a sunburn.
 Over the next few days, expect some itchiness and sloughing of the skin, and redness will begin to fade.